mdh/redirect/README.txt

 Redirect is a simple Ruby redirect DSL build on Rack

+== GETTING STARTED

+From the commandline run:

+  redirect_app PROJECT_NAME

+This create a directory PROJECT_NAME with the required files.
+PROJECT_NAME.rb contains the main logic.

+To locally run the app you can do:

+  ruby PROJECT_NAME.rb

-== EXAMPLE
+== REDIRECTS

-Create a file and pass an array to the redirect method:

-  require 'redirect'
+The first one is evaluated first, then the next one, etc..

   redirect  ['/catch_url', '/redirect_url'],
-            ['/catch_url2', '/redirect_url2', {:code => 307, :name => 'redirect link'}],
+            ['/catch_url2', '/redirect_url2']

+The catch_url can be a regular expression:

   ['^/some_regexp', '/all']

-The catch_url can be a regular expression.
+  [/old\/(.*)/, '/new/$1']  # /old/2008/02/01 will be redirected to /new/2008/02/01

+You can pass extra options.
-You can overwrite the http code (defaults is 301) in the options and pass a name for the sitemap.
+ :code # Overwrite the http code (defaults is 301) in the options :name # named redirects are public so they'll appear in you sitemap

+  ['/catch_url', '/redirect_url', {:code => 307, :name => 'redirect link'}]

 The default redirect code can be changed: